 Gold IRA Custodian Tax Considerations

 What tax considerations factor into how I work with my custodian?

 Here at Birch Gold Group, we don’t give individual tax advice.
 We always recommend you consult directly with your certified tax expert and discuss the details of your particular situation.
 However, there are some important tax concepts worth learning about and keeping in mind when discussing the function of Precious Metals IRA custodian.

-Owning precious metals like gold in a SDIRA can quite a bit different than owning stocks, bonds, or mutual funds in a conventional IRA, but it does share some similarities.
+Owning precious metals like gold in a SDIRA can quite a bit different than owning other assets in a conventional IRA, but it does share some similarities.
 With those conventional options, you most likely just buy and sell them within your retirement account, pay taxes upfront (Roth IRAs) or upon distribution or withdrawal, and be done with it.